BIONF/HaMStR/README.md

 git clone --depth=1 https://github.com/BIONF/HaMStR
 ```

-Run `setup.sh` script in the HaMStR/bin folder to install HaMStR and its dependencies
+Run `setup.sh` script in the HaMStR folder to install HaMStR and its dependencies
 ```
 cd HaMStR
-bin/setup.sh
+./setup.sh
 ```
-*Enter root password if required (some dependencies need root privileges to be installed.
-See [dependency list](#dependencies) for more info.)*
+*You should have the sudo password ready, otherwise some missing dependencies cannot be installed.
+See [dependency list](#dependencies) for more info.
+If you do not have root privileges, ask your admin to install those dependencies using `install_lib.sh` script.*

 After the setup run successfully, you can start using HaMStR (in some cases you should restart the terminal).